highfidelity/hifi_tests/tests/content/entity/zone/skyBoxInheritance/test.md

 This part consists of stepping through 8 positions and verifying the colour of the keylight.
 This can be seen by moving back from the avatar and observing its head.

 1. Run [script URL](./A.js?raw=true)
-   * Keylight is red
+   * A bright blue sky with some clouds is visible
 1. Run [script URL](./B.js?raw=true)
-   * Keylight is green
+   * A miserable grey sky is visible.
 1. Run [script URL](./C.js?raw=true)
-   * Keylight is blue
+   * The sky is solid blue
 1. Run [script URL](./D.js?raw=true)
-   * Keylight is blue
+   * The sky remains solid blue
 1. Run [script URL](./E.js?raw=true)
-   * Keylight is green
+   * A miserable grey sky is visible.
 1. Run [script URL](./F.js?raw=true)
-   * Keylight is yellow
+   * The sky is solid yellow
 1. Run [script URL](./G.js?raw=true)
-   * Keylight is yellow
+   * The sky remains solid yellow
 1. Run [script URL](./H.js?raw=true)
-   * Keylight is red
+   * A bright blue sky with some clouds is visible